 Coalition Building and Security Ecosystems

-Beyond exercises, Australia maintains an intelligence edge through its collaboration with the Five Eyes alliance and the UKUSA Agreement, which provides it with unmatched access to strategic signals intelligence—an essential asset in countering covert and irregular threats.
+Beyond exercises, Australia maintains an intelligence edge through its collaboration with the Five Eyes alliance and the UKUSA Agreement, giving it unmatched access to strategic signals intelligence — essential for identifying and countering covert and irregular threats across the region.

 Countering Foreign Interference and Cyber-Enabled Threats